 - Preheat oven to 400F.
 Scrub the outside of the sweet potatoes to remove any dirt then cut the potatoes in half length-wise.
 Drizzle a bit of olive oil on the cut edges of the potatoes.
+Place the sweet potatoes on a baking sheet, cut side down.

-- Place the sweet potatoes on a baking sheet.
-Cut the jalapeño peppers in half and remove the inner membrane and seeds (you may want to wear gloves to avoid getting the pepper oils on your skin).
-Place the peppers cut side down on the baking sheet with the sweet potatoes.
+- Cut the jalapeño peppers in half and remove the inner membrane and seeds (you may want to wear gloves to avoid getting the pepper oils on your skin).
+Place the peppers cut-side down on the baking sheet with the sweet potatoes.

-- Return the baking sheet with the potatoes to the oven and bake for an additional 10 to 15 minutes until potatoes are tender.
+- Return the baking sheet with the potatoes to the oven and bake for an additional 10 to 15 minutes until the potatoes are tender.

-- Remove potatoes from the oven and allow them to cool enough to handle, then peel the skins off and put the potatoes in a large bowl.
-Remove the jalapeños from the bowl and scrape the flesh off the skin and place them in the bowl with the potatoes.
-Add the brown sugar, milk, butter, salt and pepper to the bowl then mash them with a potato masher or use an electric mixer until smooth.
+- Add the garlic butter, sour cream, paprika, salt, and pepper to the bowl then mash them with a potato masher or use an electric mixer until smooth.
 Season with additional salt and pepper as desired.